OfflcerSam/WeaponUtil/README.md

 ### `recipe` (optional)

 Same shape and rules as ShipFoundry's `recipe` section - see that README for the full blueprint/material ID tables.
 Product ID in the crafting table is `WeaponRegistrar.toDatabaseID(id)` (`items.ItemTypeConstantsInterface.WEAPON * 10000 + id`).

+### `lootTable` (optional)
+[]

 ## Ammo

 ### Current Schema

 Ammo also needs a `"kind"`, which selects which FX class its bonuses feed into.
 Example rail ammo with a crafting recipe included in repo:

 ```json